OmegaWeaponDev/OmegaVision/README.md

 ***

-## **Configuation**
+## **Configuration**

-Sometimes when adding new features I am needing to add / change some settings in the config.yml & messages.yml.
+Sometimes when adding new features I'm to adding or changing some settings in the config.yml & messages.yml.
 This means that you may need to re-generate the file.
 If you aren't wanting to do this you are more than welcome to check out the Default Config File on github and find the settings that have been added or changed and add them into your config.yml without having to restart the server.

 Default Configuration file: [config.yml](https://github.com/OmegaWeaponDev/OmegaVision/wiki/Configuration)